John Clayton Cowell: Early life

-Clayton was born at Bean, near Canterbury, in 1832 the son of John Clayton Cowell and Frances Ann Hester, daughter of the Rev. Richard Brickenden.
+Clayton was born at Bean, near Canterbury, in 1832, the son of John Clayton Cowell and Frances Ann Hester, daughter of the Rev. Richard Brickenden.
 He was educated at the Royal Military Academy at Woolwich.
-In 1850 he joined the Royal Engineers, he served with the Baltic fleet and at Crimea, where he was aide-de-camp to General Sir Harry Jones and where he wounded himself on 10 August 1854 by accidentally discharging a revolver he had borrowed from Bartholomew Sulivan.
+In 1850, he joined the Royal Engineers, he served with the Baltic fleet and at Crimea, where he was aide-de-camp to General Sir Harry Jones and where he wounded himself on 10 August 1854 by accidentally discharging a revolver he had borrowed from Bartholomew Sulivan.
 He was sent to recuperate on the hospital ship Belleisle.

 Royal household

-Clayton returned to England and from 1856 to 1866 he became governor to the young Prince Alfred, who in 1866 became the Duke of Edinburgh.
+Clayton returned to England, and from 1856 to 1866 he became governor to the young Prince Alfred, who in 1866 became the Duke of Edinburgh.
 Clayton performed the same role for a year with Prince Leopold until Leopold became 21.
-For his duties with the royal princes he was an appointed a Knight Commander of the Order of the Bath.
+For his duties with the royal princess, he was appointed a Knight Commander of the Order of the Bath.

 In 1866 Clayton was appointed as Master of the Queen's Household and he retired from the Army in 1879 with the honorary rank of major-general.
-In 1892 he was appointed lieutenant-governor of Windsor Castle.
-He was with the Queen's permission responsible for having electric lights installed at Windor Castle.
-The town of Cowell, South Australia was named in his honour.
+In 1892, he was appointed lieutenant-governor of Windsor Castle.
+He was, with the Queen's permission, responsible for having electric lights installed at Windor Castle.
+The town of Cowell, South Australia, was named in his honour.